The Okura Prestige Taipei

 The Okura Prestige Taipei is a hotel in Taipei, Taiwan that is part of the Japanese chain Okura Hotels & Resorts.
 The 18-floor building has a height of 69.9 m with 207 rooms, and opened on 3 August 2012.

 Location

 The closest metro station to the hotel is Zhongshan metro station located on the intersection of the Tamsui-Xinyi and Songshan–Xindian lines of the Taipei Metro.
-The hotel is within walking distance of Miramar Entertainment Park, ATT e Life, NOKE shopping center and Grand Mayfull Hotel Taipei.